This is a nonprofit website. All potentially copyrighted images depicted on this page belong to their respective holders/owners. Morcki © 2019-2024

 Don Coleman's second full scale Time Machine replica in his workshop.
 A third and a fourth machines are currently under construction.

 Don Coleman appears as himself in the documentary films Super Mario Bros: This Ain't No Video Game (1994) and How to Build a Time Machine (2016).
-For institutions or private clients, Don reproduced many vintage props like the helmet and accessories of the "rocket-man" Comando Cody in the TV serials Radar Men from the Moon and Zombies of the Stratosphere from Republic Pictures; he also built a copy of Robby the Robot from Forbidden Planet, and two full-scale amazingly faithful replicas of the unforgettable sled-like time machine prop seen in George Pal’s movie, as well as three life-size hyper-realistic Morlocks (soon, they'll be four, Don said).
-He’s currently working on two more copies of the iconic temporal vehicle, one for a client and another one for himself.
+For institutions or private clients, Don reproduced many vintage props like the helmet and accessories of the "rocket-man" Commando Cody in the TV serials Radar Men from the Moon and Zombies of the Stratosphere from Republic Pictures; he also built a copy of Robby the Robot from Forbidden Planet, and two full-scale amazingly faithful replicas of the unforgettable sled-like time machine prop seen in George Pal’s movie, as well as three life-size hyper-realistic Morlocks (soon, they'll be four, Don said).
+He’s currently working on two more copies of the iconic temporal vehicle, one for a client and another one for himself, finally.

 Rod Taylor and Don Coleman met at the Hollywood Collector's Show in April 2002.